 Got weaving problems?
 Stumped by your spinning?
 Our resident expert Nancy Reid will answer all of your burning questions in this new regular feature!
-Previously only available on our newsletter, we are moving Nancy’s informative column over to the Woolery blog for easy reference.
-In this month’s edition, we are sharing a few questions about fiber prep; to ask your own question, email email@example.com orclick here to post your questions in our Ravelry group!
+Previously only available on our newsletter, we are moving Nancy’s informative column over to the Woolery blog for easy reference. to ask your own question, email email@example.com orclick here to post your questions in our Ravelry group!

 All the Best,

 I ordered a cotton 8/4 yarn from you.
 I have warped it and have started weaving.
 However, a couple of the warp threads have sheared down to 1 strand and are about to break.
 I have really had a problem warping it tightly & thread breaking.
 Any solution?
 I ordered 3 cones of this tread.
 Am I going to have problems with all of them?
 Please help!